 “Sex is not restrictive.
 Gender and sexual fluidity evolved and are ubiquitous on the Saturnian colonies.”
 She looks at me searching for something.
 “Does that concern you?”

 “You didn’t answer my question and no, it doesn’t bother me at all.
 The lack of privacy bothers me more.”
 Another pause and question.
 “Are you going to make me relive my first sexual experiences?”
 I sigh.
 “I suppose I can share it with you.
 It was awkward and unfulfilling like first-time-teenage sex usually is for women in my sexually regressive culture.
 I was ill-prepared thanks to my undereducated uptight family and embarrassingly shallow public schooling.”

 “We have sexual synthetic tutors as well as the archives to assist in sexual instruction.”
 She avoids another question.
 “Was gender and sexual fluidity the practice of your time?”

 “No. In my time few evolved to that point.
 The gender and sexual norms were still quite rigid and traditional dominated by strict archaic religious dogmas.
 Fundamentalists and extremists feared that which they didn’t understand and fought to eliminate any type of gender or sexual fluidity or what they referred to as exotic genders.
 They were boring, closeted, hypocritical, heteronormative sods that thought sex dirty and vile, for procreation only, instead of fun and adventurous and natural.
-They wanted no women to have agency over their own bodies and they definitely didn’t want women to have sex.”
+They wanted no woman to have agency over their own bodies and they definitely didn’t want women to have sex unless under their control and permission.”
 I look at her softening my expression.
 “I’m flattered.
 You’re far more interesting and attractive than my last partner.”

 Wynne ignores my compliment.
 “You have not viewed the archives?”
 She doesn’t wait for me to say either way before continuing.
 “We no longer observe or practice mythological religions.
 Another practice that became obsolete over time.”